Sonal-Gond/Intelligent_Lead_Management_System/README.md

 - Add API keys for email verification, Clearbit/Hunter, or other enrichment services.

 2. Configure webhooks :
-- For modules triggered by forms or other services, copy the webhook URL from the scenario.
+- For modules triggered by forms or other services, copy the webhook URL from the main scenario (Intelligent lead management system).
 - Paste it in the source service (e.g., Typeform form settings, website form, LinkedIn automation).
 3. Scheduler:
 - for daily report scenario add a scheduler for timing on which you want to send daily summary.